Brandon Crawford Player Props: Giants vs. Padres

-The San Francisco Giants, including Brandon Crawford (.357 batting average in his past 10 games), battle starting pitcher Seth Lugo and the San Diego Padres at Oracle Park, Tuesday at 9:45 PM ET.
+Brandon Crawford and his .433 on-base percentage over his past 10 games (122 points higher than his season-long percentage), will be in action for the San Francisco Giants versus the San Diego Padres and Yu Darvish on June 21 at 9:45 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Padres.
+He had a one-hit performance in his last game (1-for-3) against the Padres.

 Brandon Crawford Game Info & Props vs. the Padres